Training & Courses

 All journalists want rich and engaging stories that increase people’s understanding of the world – so it is in everyone’s interest that we share skills, knowledge and understanding.

-We work with media professionals and faith groups so they can better understand the key issues and one another.
+We work with media professionals and faith groups so they can better understand one another and the key challenges that surround reporting religion.
 Our courses are led by experienced journalists and trainers.

 For faith groups and commentators, we offer training courses to give greater understanding of how the media works and opportunities to practise media skills.